Home

 38. Then certain of the scribes and of the Pharisees answered, saying, Master, we would see a sign from thee.

-as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days
+40. For as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days and three

 And true to His word The LORD rose exactly three days and three nights after dying, ON SATURDAY AFTERNOON.